grahamstark/referendums/bes/docs/brexit_vs_indie.md

 Brexit vote coming though, notably the negative effects education, income, and age, and political affiliations are similar, but other things (openness, gender) that mattered GB-wide were not significant in Scotland.

-It's customary to end notes like this with "more research is required".
+It's customary to end work like this with "more research is required".
 And it is: there are certainly many things that could be done better, or at least differently.
 If anyone is interested in taking this on, [most of what you'll need is available][TECHNOTE].
 But I'm confident that the key findings here are robust: empirically, IndieRef and the Brexit vote were very different things.